balsigergil/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/README.md

 > 4. (Optional:) Propose a different approach to manage the list of backend nodes.
 You do not need to implement it.
 You can also propose your own tools or the ones you discovered online.
 In that case, do not forget to cite your references.

 We can use a tool called [Consul](https://www.consul.io/) by [HashiCorp](https://www.hashicorp.com/).
 It can be used for service discovery and manage a list of backend nodes with applications running on them and performs health checks to keep the list up to date with alive nodes.
 It can be also used for load balancing between backend nodes.
 HAProxy configuration can also be generated from Consul with [consul-template](https://github.com/hashicorp/consul-template) instead of self made script.
 Consul also uses Serf for p2p networking and [gossip protocol](https://www.consul.io/docs/architecture/gossip).

+### Task 6: Make the load balancer automatically reload the new configuration